If your construction business is part of the Construction Industry Scheme (CIS) then the way you handle and pay VAT is likely to change.

 You can reclaim the input tax on their domestic reverse charge purchases in box 4 of the VAT Return and include the value of the purchases in box 7, in the normal way.

 If in any doubt consult an accountant, VAT specialist, or HMRC.

 When working for a CIS-registered contractor, you will need to do the following at a minimum:

 Contact any existing CIS and VAT-registered contractors to ensure they’re aware of the VAT reverse charge.
 Ensure you’re able to follow any additional requirements they may have.

 Educate yourself and your staff about the changes

-Once the VAT reverse charge takes effect on 1 October 2019, you will have to issue VAT reverse charge invoices to CIS-registered contractors, and these differ from standard VAT invoices (see below).
+Now the VAT reverse charge has taken effect, you have to issue VAT reverse charge invoices to CIS-registered contractors, and these differ from standard VAT invoices (see below).

-You will also no longer receive the VAT component of the payment from a CIS-registered contractor.
+You also no longer receive the VAT component of the payment from a CIS-registered contractor.